open62541/open62541-www/doc/master/_sources/client.rst.txt

 convenience, some functionality has been wrapped in :ref:`high-level abstractions <client-highlevel>`.

-**However**: At this time, the client does not yet contain its own thread or event-driven main-loop, meaning that the client will not perform any actions automatically in the background.
-This is especially relevant for connection/session management and subscriptions.
-The user will have to periodically call `UA_Client_run_iterate` to ensure that asynchronous events are handled, including keeping a secure connection established.
+**Attention**: The client does not start its own thread.
+The user has to periodically call `UA_Client_run_iterate` to ensure that asynchronous events and housekeeping tasks are handled, including keeping a secure connection established.
 See more about :ref:`asynchronicity<client-async-services>` and :ref:`subscriptions<client-subscriptions>`.

 .. _client-config: